 Ed made his big-league debut with the Reds on August 31, 1973, beating countryman Wenty Ford to the majors by ten days.
 He pinch-ran for Rose, stayed in the game playing left field, and struck out in his first at-bat, against Gary Ross of the Padres.
 Five days later, on September 5, he tripled and later hit his first homer in the majors, off Houston’s Jerry Reuss at the Astrodome.
 “It’s guys like Dan Driessen and Ed Armbrister who are helping us turn the season around,” said Rose (Cincinnati had climbed into first place just two days before).17

 A little over a week later, the Braves came to Cincinnati, and there was a Bahamian reunion between Ford and Armbrister.
 The last time that had happened was April 22, 1961, when André Rodgers (Chicago Cubs) and Tony Curry (Philadelphia Phillies) both played at Connie Mack Stadium.
-As of 2012, it has not happened since.
+It didn’t occur again until April 27, 2022, when Jazz Chisholm of Miami and Lucius Fox of Washington met at Nationals Park.

 In October Cincinnati dropped disgruntled Bobby Tolan from its playoff roster, and Ed remained.
 He played in three games and went 1-for-6 with five strikeouts as the New York Mets upset the Reds in the NLCS, three games to two.
 He even started Game Three in place of lefty-hitting César Gerónimo, since Anderson wanted more right-handers to hit against Jerry Koosman.
 That game featured the infamous fight near second base between Rose and Mets shortstop Bud Harrelson, with a subsequent bench-clearing brawl.
 From center field, Ed had a close view as the left-field crowd at Shea Stadium heaved bottles, cans, and garbage toward Rose, nearly causing a forfeit.